-Bitwig's Voice Stacking starts from the same principle, allowing you to layer multiple voices for each engaged played.
+Bitwig's Voice Stacking starts from the same principle, allowing you to layer up to 16 voices for each note played (or, in the case of audio effects, for each channel activated).
 Each stack can then have any parameter varied per voice, either individually or in a distributed fashion.

-Devices that support Voice Stacking include Bitwig Studio's FM-4, Phase-4, Polymer, Polysynth, Sampler, and all of The Grid devices (Poly Grid, the FX Grid audio effect, and the Note Grid note effect).
+Devices that support Voice Stacking include Bitwig Studio's FM-4, Organ, Phase-4, Polysynth, and Sampler; all of The Grid devices (Poly Grid, the FX Grid audio effect, and the Note Grid note effect); and all Grid-powered devices (the Polymer synthesizer, as well as the Filter + and Sweep audio effects).
 Additionally, CLAP plug-ins can support voice stacking; check with any plug-in manufacturer for details.